Mashfiq97/Mashfiq97/README.md

 ### Hello, there!
 Here are the things I am currently working on! 👋

-- 🔭 I’m currently working on ...
-My thesis which is on Emotion Recognition using Deep Learning based approaches.
-- 🌱 I’m currently learning ...
-Structured Query Language(SQL).
-- 👯 I’m looking to collaborate on ...
-Computer Vision.
+- 🔭 I’m an MSc Student at the University of Alberta.
 - 💬 Ask me about ...
 Anything
 - 📫 How to reach me: ... mashfiqzaman1997@gmail.com
-- 🥅 2022 Goals: Trying to learn Deep Learning.
+- 🥅 2023 Goals: Trying to learn Deep Learning

 ### Languages and Tools: